cmey/WaveSim.jl/README.md

 ## Installation

-Until this package gets registered, do once per system:
+Until this package gets registered, do once per system (from outside the package folder):
 ```
 (v1.1) pkg> dev WaveSim.jl
 ```